unparalleled-js/docs-1/connectors/wrike/get-folder-by-id-action.md

 Folders are one of the main ways to organize, manage, and report on work within Wrike.

-This action retrieves a single that matches a search by folder ID.
+This action retrieves a single folder that matches a search by folder ID.
 Only results in your Wrike instance that matches the criteria will be returned.

 ![Get folder by ID action](/assets/images/connectors/Wrike/get-folder-by-ID-action.png) *Get folder by ID action*